A History of Hard Money Loans

-Hard money loans originated in the commercial real estate field, the developers used these loans as a last resort to seek capitol for their valued property.
-These hard money loans began in the late 1950s when the credit industry in the US was undergoing a great deal of changes and people were having a hard time getting any type of loan from the bank or government.
+Hard money loans originated in the commercial real estate field, the developers used these loans as a last resort to seek capital for their valued property.
+These hard money loans began in the late 1950s when the credit industry in the US was undergoing plenty of changes and people were having a hard time getting any type of loan from the bank or government.

 The hard money industry suffered severe setbacks during the real estate crashes of the early 1980s and early 1990s because of lenders overestimating and funding properties at well over their market value.
 Ever since this time, lower Loan-To-Value rates have been used for hard money lenders trying to protect themselves against the markets.